RonakR/CTCI-Solutions/Arrays_and_Strings/3_URFify/urlify.md

 Write a method to replace all spaces in a string with '%20'.
 You may assume that the string has sufficient space at the end to hold hte additional characters, and that you are given the "true" length of the string.

+- urlify_1 is my first attempt using some basic python string manipulation functions
+- urlify_2 is my final attempt, running through the string backwards, shifting non-spaces to the back of the string and replaces spaces with '%20'

 ## Steps to Solve Problem
 #### Listen
 - "string as sufficent space at the end to hold additional characters": Make the change in place